 5 Amazing Takeaways

 1. The brain learns best through use of SENSES.
 Want to cement something to memory?
 Associate a scent to it.
-This would explain why the smell of grape stickers transports me back to second grade (my award for excellence contained a grape scratch and sniff sticker).
+This would explain why the smell of grape stickers transports me back to second grade (my award for excellence contained a grape scratch and sniff sticker).2.
+If you want kids to retain info, you need to make sure the pre-frontal cortex is ENGAGED.
+Engagement occurs when you care about your learning, are actively involved, and experiencing dopamine through the happiness or elevated mood present.

 3. Brain breaks need to involve activity AND fun AND occur frequently: this will result in higher dopamine/higher levels of engagement.
 Think you are an adult and subsequently don't need a brain break?
 Think again.
 Everyone needs brain breaks in order to stay engaged.
 Think of those long college classes where you would zone out after an hour...